mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 /home/mickfuzz/Documents/a_phd/a_write/lit review/overview_of_gamemaking_studies_v6 (002) + CL.docx -->

 ## Pedagogies from coding for learning community - K12 focused

 There is a lot of similarity of game making pedagogies and that of digital making and broader study of media literacy.
 This section attempts to stay focused on game making where possible but widens domain if relevant to the questions of community approaches.

+- Broader definition of CT, computational fluency / computational participation.
 - UMC / Remixing  - Half-baked games
-- Design approaches - designing for an audience
-- Broader definition of CT, computational fluency / computational participation.
-- Physical methods, feedback, from constructionism
-- Design patterns in Agent sheets

 #### Also See this writing and adapt